Creating and editing workflows

 Let's consider how you can manipulate files in both folders.

-Manipulating workflows in Standard folder
+Manipulating workflows in the Standard folder

 In the Standard folder, you can see default workflows.
 You can only download and open these workflow files.